-

 Upon graduation in 1978, she joined Canadair as the very first female avionics technician to work in the pre-flight hangar.
 This impressive achievement kept her busy, and while she spent most of her time working on aircraft like the CL-215, she spent her free time obtaining her commercial pilot license and working as a skydiving pilot, flying Cessna 182 aircraft every weekend.

 From here, her career continued to soar.
 Garceau transitioned to the engineering department to work on the Challenger CL-600 electrical systems before joining Transport Canada as the first female airworthiness inspector.
-She then became the first Canadian woman to hold a Category “E” license and continued to break down barriers and forge new paths for the women who would follow in her professional footsteps.
-“We have to show the man’s world that it’s okay to be a woman in the field,” she said.GROWING ACROSS THE GLOBE
+She then became the first Canadian woman to hold a Category “E” license

 After 15 years with Transport Canada, Garceau went back to school to take on a 4-year electrical engineering program before moving to Hong Kong so that her husband could pursue a career opportunity.
 Even though she arrived with impressive degrees, licenses, and years of aviation experience under her belt, she soon discovered that, unlike Canada, Asia was not yet receptive to women in the industry.

-Rather than feel defeated by this setback, she shifted her focus to new ventures, while also helping her daughters follow their dreams and achieve their goals.
+to new ventures, while also helping her daughters follow their dreams and achieve their goals.
 Her keen drive to learn and grow led to her taking Mandarin and Feng Shui courses, running half marathons, and even enrolling in the University of Hong Kong to obtain certificates in sports and family nutrition.
 Life then took her family to Vietnam where they adopted a little girl.

 Rich in new skills and an even bigger family, it was time to return to Canada so that she could continue taking her true passion for aviation to new heights.
-She joined the team at Bombardier, earned her engineer title with the Ordre des Ingénieurs du Québec, then went on to work with MHIRJ as an engineer in the certification of cabin interiors.FROM ONE DAY, TO DAY ONE
+She joined the team at Bombardier, earned her engineer title with the

 Whether on the ground or in the air, Garceau has always been a true force who never once let anything or anyone stand between her and her goals.
-“When you love what you’re doing, you don’t see barriers,” she says.
+“When you love what youre doing, you dont see barriers,” she says.
 “Follow your dreams.
 Get all the information you need, and take the steps.”
 In taking that first step, even Amelia Earhart once said, “the most effective way to do it, is to do it.”

 Not surprisingly, achieving these goals garnered Garceau plenty of well-deserved recognition.
 She was inducted to the Wall of Fame at the Northern Lights Aero Foundation, and received the Government Award in honour of her contributions and work at Transport Canada.
 This is where she ranked as the first female airworthiness inspector in Canada, and was instrumental in writing the new regulations and rules associated with avionics work and licensing.